 Substantial gainful activity isn't work you do to take care of yourself or your home.
 It isn't unpaid work on hobbies, institutional therapy or training, school attendance, clubs, social programs, and similar activities.
 However, doing this kind of work may show that you are able to engage in substantial gainful activity.

-The fact that you haven't worked for some time isn't, of itself, conclusive evidence that you can't engage in substantial gainful activity.
+The fact that you haven't worked or have been unemployed for some time isn't, of itself, conclusive evidence that you can't engage in substantial gainful activity.

 Sheltered employment.
 Certain work offered at qualified locations to physically or mentally impaired persons is considered sheltered employment.
 These qualified locations include work centers that are certified by the Department of Labor (formerly referred to as sheltered workshops), hospitals and similar institutions, homebound programs, and Department of Veterans Affairs (VA) sponsored homes.

 Compared to commercial employment, pay is lower for sheltered employment.
 Therefore, one usually doesn't look for sheltered employment if he or she can get other employment.
 The fact that one has accepted sheltered employment isn't proof of the person’s ability to engage in substantial gainful activity.

 Physician’s statement.
 If you are under age 65, you must have your physician complete a statement certifying that you had a permanent and total disability on the date you retired.
 You can use the statement in the instructions for Schedule R.